Jwebster89/Virsequel/README.md

 # Virsequel

 Virsequel is a Python script for identifying viral sequences in RNA-seq data.
-It uses a combination of adapter trimming and assembly to identify and extract viral sequences from raw RNA-seq reads.
+It uses a combination of adapter trimming, assembly and BLAST to identify and extract viral sequences from raw RNA-seq reads.

 ## Requirements